NVIDIA/cccl/README.md

 Naturally, there was a lot of overlap among the three projects, and we realized that we could better serve the community by unifying them into a single repository.

 - **Thrust** is the C++ parallel algorithms library which inspired the introduction of parallel algorithms to the C++ Standard Library.
 Thrust's high-level interface greatly enhances programmer productivity while enabling performance portability between GPUs and multicore CPUs via configurable backends that allow using multiple parallel programming frameworks (such as CUDA, TBB, and OpenMP).

+- **CUB** is a lower-level, CUDA-specific library designed for speed-of-light parallel algorithms across all GPU architectures.
+In addition to device-wide algorithms, it provides *cooperative algorithms* like block-wide reduce and warp-wide scan, providing CUDA kernel developers with building blocks to create speed-of-light, custom kernels.

 - **libcudacxx** is the CUDA C++ Standard Library.
 It provides an implementation of the C++ Standard Library that works in both host and device code.
 Additionally, it provides abstractions for CUDA-specific hardware features like synchronization primitives, cache control, atomics, and more.